-You may know Operation Smile as the organization that provides new smiles for children with cleft lips and cleft palates.
-Now with nearly 40 years of expertise, Operation Smile is creating solutions that position it as a catalyst for increasing access to all types of safe surgery.
+You may know Operation Smile as the organization that provides new smiles for children with cleft lip and cleft palate.
+Now with nearly 40 years of expertise, Operation Smile is creating solutions that position it as a catalyst for increasing access to safe surgery in low- and middle-income countries.

 To understand what Operation Smile does, it’s important to know two words: palate (as in, the roof of your mouth) and pallet, the flat wooden structure built for transporting items by forklift.
 The AAM associate member specializes in both, as it distributes supplies and equipment to its medical sites around the world.

 Faustina, the teen from Ghana highlighted in this blog’s videos, is just one of Operation Smile’s success stories.

 We’re thrilled to be part of AAM, says Kendra Davenport, Operation Smile’s chief development officer.